Strivin0311/ads-learning/modeling/planning_and_control/control/LQR.md

 # Linear Quadratic Regulator Control
-*Here's some resources about LQR Control*
+*Here're some resources about LQR Control*

 Intros:
 * Linear Quadratic Regulator (LQR) control is an optimal control strategy that is used to control linear dynamic systems.
 It leverages the principles of optimal control theory to calculate a control input that will drive the system to a desired state while minimizing a predefined cost function.
 This cost function is typically defined as the sum of the squares of both the system's states and control inputs, making the function quadratic.